-The Prodigal Son
+Prodigal Son Collection

-featuring Jerry Evenrud's Prodigal Son Collection
+Search the Prodigal Son Collection

 Before it came to its permanent home, however, the collection went on the road.
 It was hosted for several months by the Museum of Biblical Art (MOBIA) in New York City.
-To celebrate the event, Luther Seminary coordinated a festive reception for the opening of the MOBIA showing.

 Jerry Evenrud, whose life-long passion for the Prodigal Son parable and its power to instruct our faith, also has a sense of humor about his penchant for collecting.
 His license plate reads, "Luke 15," the Gospel and chapter where the parable is found.
 He also has an extensive collection of pig knickknacks and paraphernalia, many of which he has received over the years as gifts.